-If you’re a regular reader of Wide Open Eats you know that a small piece of heart is in Pawhuska where you can find the booming empire of Ree Drummond and family, starting with the Mercantile, and an upcoming boutique hotel.
-We’ve long gazed at the Pioneer Woman’s Mercantile menu, until it dawned on me that I had never really listed the ones that seriously make my mouth water.
-If you’ve been to the Merc and tried any of these, let me know in the comments how you liked them!
-I think my next trip to the small town will be spent at the Deli inside.
+If you're a regular reader of Wide Open Eats you know that a small piece of our heart is in Pawhuska, Oklahoma, where you can find the booming empire of Pioneer Woman Ree Drummond and family, including the Mercantile, P-Town Pizza and The Boarding House, the Drummond's boutique hotel.
+We've long gazed at the Pioneer Woman's Mercantile menu, until it dawned on me that I had never really listed the ones that seriously make my mouth water.
+If you've been to the Merc and tried any of these, let me know in the comments how you liked them!

 7. Breakfast Pork Chop & Eggs